xaukael/discord-speaking-status/README.md

-# discord-speaking-status
+# Discord Speaking Status
-Outlines user character token when they speak in a specified Discord Channel
+Outlines user character token and their user color marker in the players ui when they speak in a specified Discord Channel